Goodwill opens Good Neighbor Centers in Webster, Greece

 Additionally, 50 sets of hats, scarves, and gloves were distributed to homeless people in conjunction with a local youth group.

-To celebrate the opening of these centers, there will be a ribbon cutting ceremony at 10 a.m. at the Dewey Avenue location (3654 Dewey Avenue).
-Refreshments will be served afterwards.
+To celebrate the opening of these centers, there will be a ribbon cutting ceremony at 10 a.m. at the Dewey Avenue location at 3654 Dewey Avenue.